-Ad Valorem Taxes (84.6%)
+Ad Valorem Taxes (84.6%)\

-Ad Valorem Taxes for FY 2018 totaled \$269,344,356.
+Ad Valorem Taxes for FY 2019 totaled \$280,995,350.
 Since there is no County sales tax, Real Estate taxes is the main source of revenue for Williamson County.
 Williamson County uses the Williamson Central Appraisal District's Certified Role to estimate taxes.
-The revenue from the "amount under protest" is estimated at 85% of the total amount, to account for those cases whose increases are successfully appealed.
+The revenue from the "amount under protest" is estimated at 90% of the total amount, to account for those cases whose increases are successfully appealed.
 Overall, a collection rate of 100% is applied based upon previous year's collections, and modified by the current economic environment.
-Property values in Williamson County increased by 11% over the prior year due to new improvements in residential property.
+Property values in Williamson County increased by 13% over the prior year due to new improvements in residential property.
 Existing property values saw an increase as well.
-The court adopted the rate .466529 for FY 2018.
+The court adopted the rate .459029 for FY 2019.

-Fees of Office (4.2%)
+Fees of Office (4.1%) \

 Fees of office are established either by legislative code or the Commissioners Court.
 They are collected primarily by elected officials and are related to the collection of citations, taxes, etc. These revenue estimates are generally based upon historical trend using the last two fiscal years and if there are any changes in fees.
-Prior fiscal year budgets have no or limited growth on these services but due to several factors FY 2018 assumed a slightly higher growth on some of the fees.
+Prior fiscal year budgets have no or limited growth on these services but due to several factors FY 2019 assumed a slightly higher growth on some of the fees.
 The local economy has expanded substantially.
 This has caused an increase in housing demands which has contributed to an increase in County Clerk filing fees.
 As the population grows the number of vehicle registrations has increased.
 These registrations are collected by the Tax Assessor Collector.
 These fees have increased considerably.
-The result has caused the 2017 revenues to be above original budget.

-Charges for Services (4.3%)
+Charges for Services (4.2%) \